 (3) Professor Lara Braitstein at the Boudhanath Stupa in Kathmandu, Nepal, where she spent time studying Indo-Tibetan Buddhism.

-(4) The Column of Marcus Aurelius in Rome, where Professor Ellen Aiken studies the Roman imperial context of ancient Christianity.
+(4) The Column of Marcus Aurelius in Rome, where the late Professor Ellen Aiken studied the Roman imperial context of ancient Christianity.

 Asking the right questions